rust-project-primer/book/src/documentation/rustdoc.md

 ### Enforcing

-You can enforce that all public API memebers have rustdoc annotations using the `missing_docs` lint.
+You can enforce that all public API members have rustdoc annotations using the `missing_docs` lint.
 For example this annotation will turn all places where documentation is missing into compile-time warnings: